 Energy efficient alternatives are important for all countries, particularly those with high ambient air temperatures with long and often humid seasons, including countries currently choosing replacements for HCFCs, which are being phased out under the Montreal Protocol.
 A study for the European Commission shows that, in countries with high ambient air temperatures, almost 70% of sectors currently using HCFCs can leapfrog past high-GWP HFCs refrigerants directly to low-GWP alternatives with equal or better energy efficiency.
 The same study notes that other low-GWP alternatives are in development and expected to be ready to replace the remaining uses by 2025.
-Tests by the U.S. Oak Ridge National Laboratory demonstrated that many low-GWP alternatives perform with similar cooling capacity and efficiency for mini-split air conditioners operating in high ambient temperature conditions.
-A recently released repot by the U.S. Oak Ridge National Laboratory demonstrated that low-GWP alternatives to HFCs perform just as well and sometimes even better for rooftop air conditioners operating at the high ambient temperatures, with further potential for improvement through engineering optimization.
+Recent tests by the U.S. Oak Ridge National Laboratory demonstrated that many low-GWP alternatives perform with similar cooling capacity and efficiency in high ambient temperature conditions.
 An agreement to phase down HFCs under the Montreal Protocol will further accelerate development and deployment of additional climate-friendly alternatives.